inbo/tutorials/content/tutorials/r_keyring/index.md

 ```

 This will prompt you if the keyring is not empty, so in a scripted situation, you would want to delete all keys prior to deleting the empty keyring.

+## Cleanup System Keyring (Warning!)

+As I experienced, cleanup can go to far.
+After finishing this write-up, I cleaned up all the keyrings which had accumulated over time from mis-use of R's `keyring`.
+This reminded me that what I demonstrated herein is working on the **host system**, and has implications which go beyond R.

+What went wrong?
+There was a keyring I could not place, called `Login`.

+I learned the hard way that the `Login` keyring is a system requirement, and deleting is will cause system issues.
+What followed was a desparate, but ultimately succesful attempt to repair arch linux by force-removing the `keyutils` package (which immediately broke the system even more[^3], the package manager depends on it), and then re-install it via sideloading from a live-usb-system.

+Long story short:
+**your system keyring is vital**.
+Keep it in order.

 # Summary